openvstorage/ovs-documentation/Administration/usingthegui/backends.md

 An example might explain everything a bit more.
 E.g. in case the SCO size is 16MB and (k,m,c,x ) is set to (16,4,18,4).
 This means 16 1MB fragments will be created as data fragments.
 Additionally 4 parity fragments will be created.
 If 18 out of the 20 (16+4) fragments are stored on the backend, the SCO is marked as safely stored on the backend.
 In order to use this policy, the cluster will need at least 5 nodes  (20/4) as the maximal amount of fragments on a node is 4.
 In case a nodes fails you lose maximul 4 fragments.
-As the amount of paraity fragments (m) is set to 4 this means there will be no dataloss in that case.
+As the amount of parity fragments (m) is set to 4 this means there will be no dataloss in that case.
 Another disk failure on top of the node failure might cause dataloss in this case.

 #### Access Rights